Find an Executive Function Coach

 3306 Octavia Street, Raleigh, North Carolina 27606

 Shannon Bellezza is a Other in Raleigh, North Carolina and has been in practice for 15 years.
-They treat School Concerns, College and School Placement, Personal Growth.
+They treat School Concerns, College and School Placement, Disability.

 I specialize in supporting students with learning disabilities, ADHD, anxiety, and other disabilities so that they can improve academic outcomes.